 Jules Stobbs and Myrtle Clarke together form the Dagga couple.
 They call themselves the Dagga couple after South Africa’s slang term for cannabis, dagga.
 Historically in South Africa, cannabis was punished as heavily as heroin and was categorized together with cocaine and amphetamines.

-The team were working in the South African film industry before their pursuit of cannabis activism.
+The team was working in the South African film industry before their pursuit of cannabis activism.
 The couple’s journey of activism started when their home was raided by the South African police and they were accused of being drug dealers.
-Since the event, the couple have been preparing to speak to the South African government for policy reform in the country.
+Since the event, the couple has been preparing to speak to the South African government for policy reform in the country.

 The Dagga Couple are most well-known for the police raid that occurred to them in their homes.
 In an interview with Sensi Seeds, Myrtle said,

 “Five years ago our house was raided by the police after an anonymous tip.
 They held us hostage for quite some time, and searched for drugs and a drugs lab.
 All they found was our cannabis stock for personal use.
 After this humiliating act we have been preparing for a court case to improve cannabis laws in our country.
 We call this case the ‘Trial of the Plant’.”